haskell-servant/servant/CONTRIBUTING.md

 As for adding them to the main repo: maintaining combinators can be expensive, since official combinators must have instances for all classes (and new classes come along fairly frequently).
 We therefore have to be quite selective about those that we accept.
-If your considering writing a new combinator, open an issue to discuss it first!
+If you're considering writing a new combinator, open an issue to discuss it first!
+(You could release your combinator as a separate package, of course.)

 ## New classes